angular/angular/CONTRIBUTING.md

 ### <a name="submit-issue"></a> Submitting an Issue

-Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
+Before you submit an issue, please search the issue tracker.
+An issue for your problem might already exist and the discussion might inform you of workarounds readily available.

-We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
+We want to fix all the issues as soon as possible, but before fixing a bug, we need to reproduce and confirm it.
 In order to reproduce bugs, we require that you provide a minimal reproduction.
 Having a minimal reproducible scenario gives us a wealth of important information without going back and forth to you with additional questions.